SCALAE

 About SCALAE

 For a return Kyoto trip in 2026, the decision is less about chasing another meal and more about choosing a venue that fits the schedule and dress expectation.
-SCALAE is a Kyoto dining choice with smart casual dress guidance and confirmed Star Wine List recognition in 2026.
-With limited verified detail on cuisine, pricing, dishes, or chef background, it is best considered by travellers who want to confirm the remaining specifics directly before planning around it.
+SCALAE is a Kyoto dining choice with smart casual dress guidance and Star Wine List recognition in 2026.
+Travellers who need firm details on cuisine, pricing, dishes, or chef background should check those specifics directly before planning around it.

 The main reason to consider it is service fit and scheduling.
-Verified hours list morning, midday, evening service periods on Monday, Tuesday, Thursday, Friday, Saturday, with Wednesday closed.
-That makes SCALAE practical for several kinds of itineraries, but the available information does not verify a specific menu format, signature dish, seat count, or price range.
-If the goal depends on those details, confirm directly before booking.
-If the goal is a smart casual Kyoto venue with confirmed Star Wine List recognition, it belongs on the shortlist.
+Hours list morning, midday, evening service periods on Monday, Tuesday, Thursday, Friday, Saturday, with Wednesday closed.
+That makes SCALAE practical for several kinds of itineraries, though menu format, signature dishes, seat count, price range should be checked directly if they are central to the plan.
+If the goal is a smart casual Kyoto venue with Star Wine List recognition, it belongs on the shortlist.

 A polished Kyoto choice for occasions, not a snack-stop substitute